mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   - n1 is the total minimum number of digits the string should contain
     - Filling with whitespace if the entire number does not have this many digits
   - n2 placeholder denotes the number of decimal point
-  - Two methods %s and %r actually convert any python object to a string
+  - Two methods %s and %r actually convert any Python object to a string
 ``` python
 s = 'DEAR'
 print("Place another string with a mod and s: %s" %(s))